 Despite the size of the fuses in vehicles, they do play an important role.
-Like all parts in the vehicle, fuses to have an expiration date.
+Like all parts in the vehicle, fuses have an expiration date.
 They get blown when being exposed to a high current in order to prevent that current from traveling to the main component and damaging it.

 Basically, fuses are in the first line of defense and they take the hit so the main component doesn’t get burnt.
 Each vehicle has a few 40 amp fuses that protect many important components.
-But, what does a blown 40 amp fuse look like?
-How can you tell when you need to change your 40 amp fuse?

 Key Takeaway